Year: 2022–2023

 UX/UI and documentation (Figma)

-This project taught me that simple is better.
-Through iteration, I realized that even minimal mechanics can deliver a strong message.
-I also deepened my Unity and programming skills, and discovered that sometimes going ‘over the top’ with effects can actually be a strength, as long as it keeps the project fun.
+Through iteration I realized that even minimal gameplay systems can communicate complex ideas if the feedback is clear.
+I also strengthened my Unity and programming skills and discovered that sometimes going slightly “over the top” with effects can actually help emphasize the message.

 UX and documentation (Figma)